Rates

 Trick #1: Net prices on the website, gross prices on the invoice

-We use the same numbers on our websites, in our offers and on the invoice: gross, payable prices.
+We use the same figures on our website, in our offers and on the invoice: gross prices to be paid.

 Trick #2: Subsequent calculation

-The practice of ex-post price calculation can encourage translation agencies to be unnecessarily expansive.
-We always quote prices upfront, based on the source material provided.
+The practice of after-the-fact pricing can encourage translation agencies to be unnecessarily expansive.
+We always quote prices in advance, based on the source material provided.

-Do you regularly have something translated and feel the price could be better?
-In the following we will help you with orientation.
+Do you regularly have something translated and think the price could be better?
+Here are some guidelines to help you decide.

 1. Volume

-A cardinal factor is, of course, the volume, which in this industry is handled in at least 4 units of measurement:
+A key factor is, of course, the volume, which in this industry is measured in at least 4 units:

-Most translation agencies calculate in strokes or in words.
-Words in strokes can be converted quite well with knowledge of the technical language; in any case, the average word lengths (including 1 space) are as follows:
+Most translation agencies charge in strokes or words.
+Words in strokes can be converted quite well with a knowledge of the technical language; in any case, the average word lengths (including 1 space) are as follows

 All character strings between two spaces are considered words, including numbers.

-In view of the fact that with the help of translation memories long words usually do not have to be typed to the end, the number of strokes loses importance, so the basis of the calculations is more and more the number of words.
+Since translation memories do not usually require long words to be typed through to the end, the number of strokes becomes less important and the calculation is based more and more on the number of words.

-The volume of typewritten material can be measured automatically.
-However, it happens that the material consists of handwriting or bad photocopies / fax messages or the combination of both, in this case we resort to flexible pricing based on the number of pages.
+The volume of typed material can be measured automatically.
+However, sometimes the material is handwritten or bad photocopies/faxes or a combination of both, in which case we use flexible pricing based on the number of pages.

-Large quantities can also reduce the price, as translation agencies as well as translators are happy to have only one client for several weeks of work and to take care of one project.
+Large volumes can also reduce the price, as both translation agencies and translators are happy to have a single client for several weeks and a single project.

 2. Language and language direction

-Rare languages are more expensive, but even among the rare ones, countries of relevant economic power are more expensive.
-English and German are considered to be common.
+Rare languages are more expensive, but even among rare languages, countries with significant economic power are more expensive.
+English and German are considered common.

-Translation to the foreign language is more expensive than translation to the language of the country.
+Translation into the foreign language is often more expensive than translation into the local language.
 Translation between two foreign languages is the most expensive.
-If the two foreign languages belong to the same language family (two French, two Germanic or two Slavic languages), it is possible to offer it relatively cheaply from one source.
-However, if one of the foreign languages is that of a distant, small culture, the translation can often only be done with one intermediary language (usually English), which means double the hours of work.
+If the two foreign languages belong to the same language family (two French, two Germanic or two Slavic languages), it is possible to offer them relatively cheaply from a single source.
+However, if one of the foreign languages is that of a distant, small culture, the translation can often only be done with an intermediary language (usually English), which doubles the working time.

 3. Repetitions

-10,000 words are not the same as 10,000 words.
-The statistics of translation programs show how many words or segments are unique in the whole document and how many words or segments are variants of each other.
-The repetitiveness of texts varies depending on the specific field; in technical texts, for example, there is a great deal of repetition (such as safety regulations), but volumes of investigative documents, which have been growing in length for some time, also contain repetitive parts (such as legal instructions).
+10,000 words is not the same as 10,000 words.
+The statistics of translation tools show how many words or segments are unique in the whole document and how many words or segments are variants of each other.
+The degree of repetition in texts varies according to the subject area; for example, technical texts may contain a lot of repetition (e.g. safety regulations), but volumes of investigative documents that have been growing in length for some time may also contain repetitive parts (e.g. legal instructions).

-We apply attenuating multipliers to the price of more or less repetitive segments or words:
+We apply a damping multiplier to the price of segments or words that are more or less repetitive:

 4. Technical language

-Almost all the texts we receive are more or less specialized.
-A distinction is made between 4 major subject areas: Law, Economy, Technology and Medical.
+Almost all the texts we receive are more or less specialised.
+There are 4 main areas of specialisation: law, economics, technology and medicine.

-Legal texts are sometimes included in the umbrella term of social science translation, which otherwise includes the fields of administration, diplomacy, sociology and political science.
-Economic texts include texts in the field of business, national and world economy, marketing strategy, business, trade and finance.
-The category of technology also includes industrial texts of larger scope and information technology texts.
+Legal texts are sometimes included under the heading of social science translation, which also includes the fields of administration, diplomacy, sociology and political science.
+Business texts include texts on economics, national and world economy, marketing strategy, business, trade and finance.
+The technology category also includes larger industrial texts and information technology texts.

-Ideally, the translator will have a degree completed in the field - but this is not a requirement.
-Whatever field he or she feels connected to, whether through an educational degree or work experience, he or she can have the general competence necessary for understanding most texts in the field.
-(He does not need to be an author.)
-Being in touch with the content is important; the more effortlessly the translator understands the material, the later he tires in his work.
-He looks up terms with greater or lesser frequency, he does research work, and for this he uses offline and online dictionaries, encyclopedias, and sometimes the image search.
+Ideally, the translator will have a degree in the subject, but this is not a requirement.
+Whatever field he or she feels connected to, whether through education or work experience, he or she will have the general competence necessary to understand most texts in the field.
+He or she does not need to be an author, but it is important to be in touch with the content; the more effortlessly the translator understands the material, the later he or she will tire of the work.
+They look up terms more or less frequently, they do research, using offline and online dictionaries, encyclopaedias and sometimes image searches.

-In general, cultural, tourism or marketing texts are considered inexpensive.
-Diplomacy, lighter legal, some technical, commercial or business texts are of average rates.
-The more difficult legal (second and third instance applications and their evaluation), economic, financial, more difficult industrial and medical texts are the expensive texttypes.
+In general, cultural, tourist or marketing texts are considered to be inexpensive.
+Diplomacy, lighter legal, some technical, commercial or business texts are of medium price range.
+The more difficult legal (second and third instance applications and their evaluation), economic, financial, more difficult industrial and medical texts are the expensive text types.

 5. Deadline

-The faster a translation is needed, the more expensive it becomes, because the individual translator is exposed to a higher load and/or several translators have to be coordinated.
-The current workload of the translation agency also counts here; therefore, prices are cheaper in the summer slump or at Christmas than in the peak season of September.
+The faster a translation is required, the more expensive it will be, because the individual translator's workload will be higher and/or several translators will have to be coordinated.
+The current workload of the translation agency also plays a role, so prices will be lower during the summer slump or at Christmas than during the peak season in September.

-If the task is already on the client's mind, only a larger translation agency with many translators can accept it.
+If a large job is urgent, only a larger translation agency with many translators can accept it.
 Since they need to work on a collaborative platform to ensure consistent terminology, which requires software and a project coordinator, the price will inevitably be higher.

-A translator - depending on his or her experience, the volume of his or her translation memory - can manage up to 8 pages or 3,000 words a day for the same (good) quality in the long term.
+A translator - depending on his or her experience and the size of his or her translation memory - can handle up to 8 pages or 3,000 words a day for the same (good) quality in the long run.

-We are on the safe side if there is an additional 10% time left for reading through and a few more percent for communication / looking things up on the Internet.
+We are on the safe side if there is an additional 10% time for reading and a few percent for communication / looking things up on the internet.

 6. Flat rate prices

-For standard documents, such as certificates, civil registry excerpts and some official certificates, the text of which is the same except for the individual data, we apply lower flat rates measured in strokesn, but increased by the price of the official preparation and postage.
+For standard documents such as certificates, civil register extracts and some official certificates, where the text is the same except for the individual data, we apply lower rates measured in strokes, but increased by the price of official preparation and postage.

 7. Additional services

-• When translating specialized texts, it is not a requirement that the translator be a native speaker, it is sufficient if he or she has either completed a language course and further education or has a degree in law, economics, engineering or medicine and has completed further education to become a specialized translator.
-The more everyday the text is - beware!
-Advertising texts often try to be close to everyday life - the more important the native language becomes.
-No one is capable of that degree of linguistic economy, no one knows trendy phrases as well as a native speaker.
+• When translating specialist texts, it is not necessary for the translator to be a native speaker; it is sufficient if he or she has either completed a language course and further training, or has a degree in law, economics, engineering or medicine and has completed further training to become a specialist translator.
+Advertising texts often try to be close to everyday life - a native speaker is essential.
+No one can achieve this level of linguistic economy, no one knows trendy phrases as well as a native speaker.

-• Money is spent on a native speaker proofreader when the naturalness of the target language text is of particular importance, as in the case of touristic, advertising and some cultural texts.
-For other specialized texts, the most in-depth knowledge of the subject matter is more important.
+• Money is spent on a native speaker proofreader when the naturalness of the target language text is particularly important, as in the case of tourism, advertising and some cultural texts.
+For other specialised texts, in-depth knowledge of the subject is more important.

-• The price for native speaker proofreading depends on the rarity and professionalism of the language (see points 2 and 4); it is 30 to 40% of the given translation price.
+• The price of proofreading by a native speaker depends on the rarity and professionalism of the language (see points 2 and 4) and is between 30% and 40% of the price of the translation.

-• Certification involves manual work and posting, therefore most translation agencies charge a flat rate and a price per page.
-In our case, the price for certification of documents is € / document + € / page.
+• Certification involves manual work and postage, which is why most translation agencies charge a flat rate and a price per page.
+In our case, the price for certifying documents is € / document + € / page.
 This includes the postage to a Hungarian address.

-• We add postage for international shipments (AT: DE, CH: UK: US: EUR + EUR / page). choose registered mail every time, so "priority" is included.
+• We charge postage for international shipments (AT: DE, CH: UK: US: EUR + EUR / page).
+We always choose registered mail, so "priority" is included.

-• Transcription is the typing of speech text in interviews, video recordings and radio broadcasts, with or without time code.
-The text to be transcribed often needs to be translated as well.
-It is difficult to link the price to the length, because the density of conversations in recordings varies greatly, which is why translation agencies sometimes link the price of transcription to the output.
-We, on the other hand, translate a short passage and calculate the time spent on it.
-Hourly rates for transcription vary from 25 to 35 EUR.
+• Transcription is the typing of the spoken text of interviews, video recordings and radio broadcasts, with or without timecode.
+The text to be transcribed often needs to be translated.
+It is difficult to relate the price to the length, as the density of conversations in recordings varies greatly, which is why translation agencies sometimes relate the price of the transcription to the output.
+We, on the other hand, translate a short passage and charge for the time spent on it.
+Hourly rates for transcription vary between 25 and 35 EUR.

 5. Video subtitling

-• Video subtitles are stored with the time codes in text files, which can be displayed by installed or online video players.
-For the production of subtitles, employees use special software.
+• Video subtitles are stored with the timecodes in text files that can be viewed by installed or online video players.
+Subtitles are created using specialist software.

 8. Other factors of pricing